07740 877 544 email@example.com

 Not a common paint coating used for sign panels, but worth mentioning in this guide for painting iron work or metal frames and fixings.
 It’s well worth having a litre of black in your stock for any poles or flat bars used for signage fabrication.

-This stuff dries rapid when brushing and requires overcoating within a specified time frame.
-This reaction makes the chemical properties bond adequately to the metal surface.
-So, it can be an extended painting session when using this choice of coating.
+This stuff dries rapidly when brushing and requires overcoating within a specified time frame.
+The paint’s reaction makes the chemical properties sufficiently bond to the metal surface.
+Plan for enough time painting when using this choice of coating and always follow the manufacturer’s instructions for use.

 Masonry top coat